PlanetKiF/kif.github.io/_posts/docs/2021-01-24-managing-the-server.md

 If you (auto-) start your server using the crontab you won't see any output when logging into the server using ssh.
 To watch the output you need to activate the logging of the console output and then 'tail' the output to your current window.

-To log the server console output into a log file add the following command-line parameters to the game's launch options
+To log the server console output into a log file add the following command-line parameters to the game's launch options (see [here]({% post_url 2021-01-20-configuring-the-game-server %}) for more info on that).

 * `-condebug` activates the output of the server's console into the file ~/csgosv/csgo/console.log
 * `-conclearlog` clears the log file